Havvy/reference/src/types.md

 are written as `*const T` or `*mut T`, for example `*const i32` means a raw pointer to a 32-bit integer.
 Copying or dropping a raw pointer has no effect on the lifecycle of any other value.
-Dereferencing a raw pointer is an [`unsafe` operation](unsafe-functions.html), this can also be used to convert a raw pointer to a reference by reborrowing it (`&*` or `&mut *`).
+Dereferencing a raw pointer is an [`unsafe` operation], this can also be used to convert a raw pointer to a reference by reborrowing it (`&*` or `&mut *`).
 Raw pointers are generally discouraged in Rust code; they exist to support interoperability with foreign code, and writing performance-critical or low-level functions.

 When comparing pointers they are compared by their address, rather than by what they point to.
-When comparing pointers to [dynamically sized types](dynamically-sized-types.html) they also have their addition data compared.
+When comparing pointers to [dynamically sized types] they also have their addition data compared.

 ### Smart Pointers